 The voltage and current required for the pump will influence the solar panel you should choose.
 One thing to note, solar panels will only mark a “max” voltage and current because the output is determined by the light that the panel can make use of.

-Therefore, we recommend choosing solar panels that is rated around 10-20% more than the requirement of the pump in case of overcasting weather.
+Therefore, we recommend choosing solar panels that are rated around 10-20% more than the requirement of the pump in case of overcasting weather.

-Monocrystalline panels are more efficient than the other two, but also come in a bigger price tag.
-The mono panels are better looking without color shift when viewing in different angles as well.
+Monocrystalline panels are more efficient than the other two but also come in a bigger price tag.
+The mono panels are better looking without color shift when viewing from different angles as well.

-Thin film amorphous is the less efficient of them all.
+Thin-film amorphous is the less efficient of them all.
 But it is a flexible solar panel.
-Generally, we do not recommend the use of such panel.
+Generally, we do not recommend the use of such panels.

 Accessories to your system

 Now you have got a water pump and solar panels.
 And it is a good time to source the other accessories that you will need with the system.

 This includes the pipes for water transfer, wires to connect electricity and an inverter or a controller.
 Also, you will need structural components, wood boards or metal planks, to secure your solar panels.

 If your pump must work 24/7, you might also want a battery solution to store the energy for the night.
 Connecting it to the main grid in case of insufficient sunlight should also be considered.

 If you are new to DIY, you might want to grab the tools as well.
 And we recommend getting a kit for electricity work that keeps you grounded for safety.